Challenging Questions People Ask

 Lesson 8How Many Wives Will I Have in Heaven?

 Have you ever wondered about angels, heaven, life after death, and the resurrection?
 Most of us have at one time or another.
 Do we become angels when we die?
 Will heaven be a place that we sit on clouds or stand on Crystal Rivers and sing hymns continuously to God as we strum our harps?
-Let's take some time this week and consider these questions as we ask God to expand our understanding of things unseen and things to come.
+Let’s take some time to consider these questions as we ask God to expand our understanding of things unseen and things to come.

-First, read Luke 16:19-31
+First, read Luke 16:19-31.

 1. What are some of the major differences between what happened when Lazarus died versus when the Rich Man died?

 2. What do you observe about the conversation between the Rich Man and Abraham?
-(Remember, the Rich Man and Abraham are both "dead".)
+(Remember, the Rich Man and Abraham are both "dead.")

 Now read Matthew 22:23-32 and answer the following: